Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 Responding To Changes To Covid-19 Guidance

 The College Bye-Laws are clear that refusal to comply with reasonable requirements by College staff to discontinue unacceptable behaviour, or serious breaches of health and safety, may be treated as major offences.
 Committing a major offence may result in rustication, suspension, temporary exclusion from College, or in the most serious cases, expulsion.
 The Principal may also exercise protective discretion, on behalf of the College community, and require a student to leave the premises of the College, including if the student’s conduct is threatening to persons or property, or disruptive of the proper functioning or activities of the College.
-Further information on how the College handles breaches of College rules in place as a result of the Covid-19 pandemic can be found in the documents section of the LMHub here.

 Please also remember that what is against the law outside College is against the law in College.